KensoDev/perform_later/README.md

 The gem handles queuing tasks without the need to have additional "Worker" classes or with any changes to your original model/object code base.

-The gem really simplifies queuing tasks, no need for extra workers and you may never need to change your code.

 The gem will "translate" objects to a serializable (suitable for JSON) versions of those classes.

 ## Why?